taindp98/Fast-Prompt/README.md

 The structure of source code:

 ```
 ├── LICENSE             <- Open-source license if one is chosen
 ├── Makefile            <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md           <- The top-level README for developers using this project.
 ├── notebooks           <- Jupyter notebooks.
 Naming convention is a number (for ordering),
 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
 ├── pyproject.toml      <- Project configuration file with package metadata for fast_prompt
 ├── requirements.txt    <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
-│
+|
 ├── setup.cfg           <- Configuration file for flake8
-│
+├── .env                <- LLM provider API key.
 └── fast_prompt         <- Source code for use in this project.
-    │
-    ├── __init__.py    <- Makes fast_prompt a Python module
 ```

 Let’s install the library